Rekord/rekord/DEVELOPER.md

-# Building and Testing Neurosync
+# Building and Testing Rekord

-This document describes how to set up your development environment to build and test Neurosync.
+This document describes how to set up your development environment to build and test Rekord.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)
 * [Getting the Sources](#getting-the-sources)